Linear systems on blow-ups of Hirzebruch surfaces: Introduction

 In \cite[Conjecture 2.6]{Laf2002}, Laface proposed a conjecture (see Conjecture \ref{conj1}) which provides a characterization for special divisors using the notion of $(-1)$-special divisors (see Algorithm \ref{algo}).
 We propose the following conjecture (see the next section for the motivation for this conjecture and similarities with conjectures on $\mathbb P^2$): \begin{conjecture} The following holds on $\Fer$: \begin{enumerate}[label=(\alph*)] \item Effective nef divisors on $\Fer$ are non-special. \item Every integral curve $C$ on $\Fer$ with $C^2<0$ is either a $(-1)$-curve or the strict transform of $C_e$ on $\Fer$. \end{enumerate} \end{conjecture}

+We state a few consequences of the above conjecture.
 Under the hypothesis that Conjecture \ref{conj3}\ref{conj3b} is true for all $r>0$, \cite[Theorem 3.6]{HJNS24} proves the existence of irrational Seshadri constants.
 Moreover, Conjecture \ref{conj3}\ref{conj3b} clearly implies the bounded negativity conjecture for $\Fer$ (which states that for a smooth projective surface $X$, there is a constant $b(X)$, such that for all integral curves $C\subset X$, we have $C^2>b(X)$).

-It is well known that the analogues of the above conjecture for $\mb P^2$ (the SHGH conjecture) is true when $r \leqslant 9$ \cite{Nag61}.
+It is well known that the analogue of the above conjecture for $\mb P^2$ (the SHGH conjecture) is true when $r \leqslant 9$ \cite{Nag61}.
+Note that $\mb P^2$ blown up at $r$ general points is anticanonical ($h^0(X,-K_X)>0$) if and only if $r\leqslant 9$.
 The main goal of this article is to obtain similar results for Conjecture \ref{conj3}.
-It is known that the Conjecture \ref{conj3}\ref{conj3b} is true when $r\leqslant e+4$ (see Conjecture \cite[Theorem 5.5]{JKS25}).
-Here we show that Conjecture \ref{conj3}\ref{conj3a} is true when $r\leqslant e+4$.
+Conjecture \ref{conj3}\ref{conj3b} was first investigated by \cite{HJSA}, who proved it for $r\leqslant e+2$.
+Later this was improved to $r\leqslant e+4$ in \cite[Theorem 5.5]{JKS25}.
+In this article we show that Conjecture \ref{conj3} is true when $r\leqslant e+5$.
 In Proposition \ref{eq-conjectures} we prove that Conjecture \ref{conj3} is equivalent to \cite[Conjecture 2.6]{Laf2002}.
 The following is the main result of this article.

-\begin{theorem}[Theorem \ref{e+4}] Let $e\geqslant 0$ and let $r\leqslant e+4$.
+\begin{theorem}[Theorem \ref{e+4}] Let $e\geqslant 0$ and let $r\leqslant e+5$.
 Conjecture \ref{conj3} holds for $\Fer$. \end{theorem} \begin{remark} When $e=0$, the blow-up of $\mathbb F_0$ at $r$ points is isomorphic to the blow-up of $\mathbb P^2$ at $r+1$ points.
 Thus, when $e=0$, the above Theorem is a consequence of the fact mentioned before, that SHGH conjecture for $\mathbb P^2$ is true when $r\leqslant 9$.
 In view of this, throughout we assume that $e>0$. \end{remark}

+{\bf Acknowledgements}.
+Discussions with Antonio Laface helped in simplifying some proofs and also improving the result from $r\leqslant e+4$ to $r\leqslant e+5$.
+We are very grateful to him for his interest and his suggestions.